 Following a further survey in September 1985, on page 285 in the Queensland Government Gazette dated 24 January 1987, the following area was gazetted: R 7 being lot 1 on plan CPR4 an area of 4470 square metres in the Parish Oontoo, County Cooper, on the bank of Cooper Creek in south-west Queensland.
 The second gazettal was based on the survey by Paul A McDonald LS in September 1985.

 The Royal Historical Society of Queensland initiated a meeting of interested persons and agencies on 2 October 1996 to discuss the management of the Dig Tree.
 In addition to The Royal Historical Society of Queensland the parties at the meeting were: Department of Environment, Department of Natural Resources and Mines, Bulloo Shire Council, the lessee of Nappa Merrie pastoral property within which the reserve is situated.
 The meeting decided to create the Dig Tree Advisory Board.
 Since then the Burke and Wills Historical Society has joined the Advisory Board.
-The Advisory Board meets at least once a year and continues to advise The Royal Historical Society of Queensland regarding the Dig Tree Reserve.
+In more recent years The Royal Historical Society of Queensland with the active support of Nappa Merrie Station and the Bulloo Shire Council have managed the Dig Tree Reserve.

 On 22 January 2016, the Dig Tree Reserve was entered on the Australian Heritage Database under the title The Burke, Wills, King and Yandruwandha National Heritage Place which also includes Burke’s Tree, Wills’ Site, King’s Site and Howitt’s Site.
 The statement of significance says the sites have “outstanding heritage value to the nation as the setting for the key events associated with the Burke and Wills Expedition, which was a defining moment in Australia’s cultural history.”
 On 28 February 2003 Burke and Wills Dig Tree was entered on the Queensland Heritage Register which says: “The Dig Tree is a revered social landmark for many Australians.”